Running RKE2 Clusters on-top Harvester Using the Cloud Provider and Rancher

 Once the RKE2 cluster is deployed, we can verify that the Harvester cloud provider is working as expected.

-• We are going to create a simple hello-world deployment to verify the cloud provider is working as expected.
+deployment to verify the cloud provider is working as expected. - Click

 ---